Crude oil prices rise on strong fuel demand, weakening dollar

-Front-month Brent futures were up 15 cents from their last settlement to $63.95 a barrel by 0121 GMT on Thursday.
-U.S. crude futures added one cent to $59.65 a barrel.
+Front-month Brent futures LCOc1 were up 15 cents from their last settlement to $63.95 a barrel by 0121 GMT on Thursday.
+U.S. crude futures CLc1 added one cent to $59.65 a barrel.

 The higher prices reflected support for Brent from firm global fuel demand, even in debt-shaken Europe.